lingble/safe-redis-leader/README.md

 Fork of: [Safe Redis Leader](https://www.npmjs.com/package/safe-redis-leader)

+1. Built with typescript
+2. New tests running with Jest and testing multiple instances at the same time to make sure there is only 1 leader at all time
+3. New event (main reason of this fork)
+  - After an election, all the instances will send an event either ```elected``` or ```notElected```

 ## Goal

 The Safe Redis Leader TS module is designed to provide a leader election implementation that provides tested gaurentees that there is only a single leader elected from a group of clients at one time.